fainasser/Robot-arm-package-simulator/README.md

 # Robot-arm-package-simulator
-obots are usually expensive and quite susceptible to damage and undesired interaction with themselves or their surroundings.
+Robots are usually expensive and quite susceptible to damage and undesired interaction with themselves or their surroundings.
 Three-dimensional simulation is a sustainable method to test and rapidly iterate during robot application development.
 Robot Operating System (ROS) is a middleware for multiple robot software tools and also provides simulation platforms like Rviz and Gazebo.

 This article shows how to create a ROS package for a simple 4-DOF robot arm and simulate a predefined joint path in Rviz.
 The code repository can be found on GitHub.